 Basically what student loan consolidation means is that instead of having multiple creditors at the end of the month, you’ll be having one.
 It becomes very convenient for you to pay.
 However, choosing to consolidate your loan will depend on your choice.
 The right decision will have to come from what loans you had placed for.

 For a student loan borrower, having to manage only one loan can be tough.
 However, imagine a scenario where you are paying more than one loan, say 5 of them, it becomes even harder.
-Therefore, consolidation option offers the best solution.
+Therefore, the consolidation option offers the best solution.

 This is the point where many people often get wrong.
-When it comes to federal student loans, consolidating them with the private loans becomes a little tougher.
+When it comes to federal student loans, consolidating them with private loans becomes a little tougher.

 Let’s look at it in detail:

-Federal loans can only be combined with the federal loans.
+Federal loans can only be combined with federal loans.
 Let’s say you combine your student loans.
 Your new interest rates would be a weighted average interest rate of the loans consolidated.

 If you are having a federal loan, you can apply for a direct consolidation loan through the US Department of Education.
-This becomes the best option for the people who have a low weighted average.
+This becomes the best option for people who have a low weighted average.
 Or in case you want to simplify your billing into one payment, then this becomes the best option.

 For direct consolidation loan, there is no credit check that is required.
-However, it is important saying that there are some benefits the original loans may be having that you may loose.
+However, it is important saying that there are some benefits the original loans may be having that you may lose.
 For example, interest rate discounts and such.